gitpan/pgrep/README.txt

     -v    invert results (output files or lines NOT matching) --    end of options

-These options can also be combined, e.g. as in "-li", in any order and combination you like.
+The letter options can also be combined, e.g. as in "-li", in any order and combination you like.

-In the rare case that the <perlregexp> starts with a minus sign, use the double dash "--" to signify the end of the options list first:
+In the rare case that the <perlregexp> starts with a minus sign, in order for it not to be confused with an (invalid) option, use the double dash "--" to signify the end of the options list first:

 Example: pgrep -- - pgrep*